LONGMANKE/Ecommerce-MERN-both-frontend-and-backend/README.md

 # Prerequisite

 1. Must have basic knowledge of **Node**, **React**, **Express**, **MongoDB** .
+# NB.
+**most of the frontend in react have changed more sore in params and also history to useParams and useNavigate**
 # Install Dependencies

 **For Backend** - `npm i`